kmaluccio/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 The line chart for theater outcomes vs launch date, shows us that the most successful month to launch this kickstarter is in May and the least successful month is December.
 - What can you conclude about the Outcomes based on Goals?
 We can conclude that the theater has the most number of successful campaigns which is good news for Louise and shows she has a better chance of being successful.
+However, Louise is asking for double the average goal amount for successful kickstarters which is not good for her campaign.
 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?